buildwithgrove/path-external-auth-server/README.md

 ## Introduction

 **PEAS** (PATH External Auth Server) is an external authorization server that can be used to authorize requests to the [PATH Gateway](https://github.com/buildwithgrove/path).

 It is part of the GUARD authorization system for PATH and runs in the PATH Kubernetes cluster.

+It has the following two responsibilities:
+1. Authentication
+   - Determines if requests to GUARD are authorized
+   - If the request is authorized, the request is forwarded upstream
+2. Rate Limiting
+   - Assigns rate limiting headers to requests to GUARD
+   - These headers are forwarded to the upstream Envoy rate limit service

+Data for authentication and rate limiting is sourced from the Grove Portal Database.
+For more information about the Grove Portal Database, see the [Grove Portal Database README](./postgres/grove/README.md).

 ### Docker Image